ptaconet/modisfast/README.md

 ## Get Started

-Accessing and opening MODIS data with `modisfast` is a simple workflow, as shown in the example below.
+Accessing and opening MODIS data with `modisfast` is a simple 3-steps workflow, as shown in the example below.

-First, define the variables of interest :
+First, define the variables of interest (including ROI, time frame, collection, and bands) :

 ``` r
 # Load the packages